OpenOCL/openocl.github.io/get-started.md

 |:-------------|
 | [Matlab .mltbx package](https://github.com/OpenOCL/OpenOCL/releases/download/v5.06/OpenOCL-v5.06.mltbx) (easiest way)|

+If your configuration is not in the list see below.

 ## Matlab .mltbx package installation and execution

 With the [Matlab .mltbx package](https://github.com/OpenOCL/OpenOCL/releases/download/v5.06/OpenOCL-v5.06.mltbx) you are ready to go, just double click on the file and Matlab will install the packages as an Add-on.